Amos-Augo/ch04-sql-assignment/README.md

 ```

 ### Q5: Top 3 customers with the highest total sales.
-Same as Q3, but limit to the top three customers after sorting by total spend.
+Same as Q3, but limited to the top three customers after sorting by total spend.

 ```sql
 SELECT c.full_name, SUM(s.total_sales) AS total_spent